Poisson equation on Wasserstein space and diffusion approximations for McKean-Vlasov equation: Introduction and main result

 with $a(\mu,y,\nu):=\sigma\sigma^*(\mu,y,\nu)$.
-Though the first part of the operator involving the usual derivatives in space variable is quite standard, the integral part contains the Lion's derivative (see \cite{L}) of the test function with respect to the measure variable.
+Though the first part of the operator involving the usual derivatives in the space variable is quite standard, the integral part contains the Lions derivative (see \cite[Section 6]{C} or \cite{L}) of the test function with respect to the measure argument.
 Unlike previous works, equation (\ref{po1}) is totally non-linear.
 This is exactly due to the dependence on distribution of the fast motion in system (\ref{sde}).
-In fact, the operator $\sL_0$ can be regarded as the infinitesimal generator of the frozen process $Y_t^{\mu,\eta}$ obtained from $Y_t^\eps$ in (\ref{sde}) by freezing the slow component at fixed $\mu\in\sP_2(\mR^{d_2})$, i.e., $Y_t^{\mu,\eta}$ satisfies the following McKean-Vlasov equation:
+In fact, the operator $\sL_0$ can be viewed as the infinitesimal generator of the frozen process $Y_t^{\mu,\eta}$ obtained from $Y_t^\eps$ in (\ref{sde}) by freezing the slow component at fixed $\mu\in\sP_2(\mR^{d_2})$, i.e., $Y_t^{\mu,\eta}$ satisfies the following McKean-Vlasov equation:

-Note that equation (\ref{po1}) is formulated on the whole space but not on a compact set.
-It turns out that a necessary condition for (\ref{po1}) to be well-posed is to assume $H$ satisfy the following centering condition:
+where $\mu\in\sP_2(\mR^{d_2})$ is regarded as a parameter.
+Furthermore, note that the Poisson equation (\ref{po1}) is formulated on the whole space but not on compact sets (without boundary conditions).
+We shall show that a necessary condition for (\ref{po1}) to be well-posed is to assume that $H$ satisfies the following centering condition (see (\ref{cen3}) below):

 where $\zeta^{\mu}(\dif y)$ is the unique invariant measure for the non-linear SDE (\ref{sde1}).
-We point out the the $\nu$ measure variable in $H$ in (\ref{cen}) is freezed at the invariant measure $\zeta^\mu$.
-We shall show that, under some mild assumptions, equation (\ref{po1}) admits a unique solution and has the probabilistic representation (see {\bf Theorem \ref{po}} below)
+We point out that we have freezed the $\nu$-measure variable of $H$ in (\ref{cen}) at the invariant measure $\zeta^\mu$.
+Under some mild assumptions, we prove that equation (\ref{po1}) has a unique solution and admits the probabilistic representation (see {\bf Theorem \ref{po}} below)

-where $Y_t^{\mu,y,\nu}$ satisfies the following decoupled equation associated with McKean-Vlasov SDE (\ref{sde1}):
+where $Y_t^{\mu,y,\nu}$ satisfies the following decoupled equation associated with the McKean-Vlasov SDE (\ref{sde1}):

+with $\cL_\eta=\nu$.
+We remark that the equation (\ref{sde2}) is not a McKean-Vlasov type SDE since the law appearing in the coefficients is not $\cL_{Y_t^{\mu,y,\nu}}$ but rather $\cL_{Y_t^{\mu,\eta}}$, i.e., the law of the solution to the McKean-Vlasov SDE (\ref{sde1}).
+In fact, equation (\ref{sde2}) can be viewed as a time-inhomogeneous It\^o type SDE.